 Senate debacle has silver lining

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 15, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 15, 1991

 This is D-Day.
 If everything goes as planned, the Senate will vote tonight on the nomination of Clarence Thomas to the U.S. Supreme Court.